tlivings/enjoi/README.md

 - `refineType(type, format)` - an (optional) function to call to apply to type based on the type and format of the JSON schema.
 - `extensions` - an array of extensions to pass [joi.extend](https://github.com/hapijs/joi/blob/master/API.md#extendextension).
 - `strictMode` - make schemas `strict(value)` with a default value of `false`.
+- `warnOnEmpty` - outputs a warning message on console if a schema is empty or considered empty - https://json-schema.org/latest/json-schema-core.html#rfc.section.4.3.1
+- `extendValidation` - gives the ability to extend the default joi validation schema produced by `enjoi`.
+Works for the root schema and for references.

 Example: